GitMaster9/blockchain-distributed-computing/iexec/private-blockchain/README.md

 # Ganache tutorial
 This is a work-in-progress tutorial for starting a private Ganache test blockchain, deploying iExec PoCo smart contracts on it and using it to register an iExec workerpool.

+NOTE: using a private blockchain with this repository is still in development

 ## Ganache blockchain
 1. Start Ganache AppImage (GUI app)